Skip to main content

 • Updates in conda-forge pinning that affect the feedstock.

-• Build issues that a feedstock configuration update will fix (follow us on Element to know about those).
+• Build issues that a feedstock configuration update will fix (follow us on Zulip to know about those).

 Updating for newly released Python version